martinpihrt/OSPy-plugins/plugins/venetian_blind/README.md

 For temperature shading, only a confirmed closed state from every enabled blind suppresses the selected lowering programs.
 A mixed state such as eight closed blinds and one open blind therefore starts lowering when the temperature, wind and time conditions are met.
 An unreachable blind also makes the aggregate state unconfirmed.
 Each continuous condition produces at most one action while movement is incomplete, but after every blind reaches the requested state a later position change can trigger the appropriate action again.

 The plug-in observes active OSPy programs selected for raising and lowering.
 Programs started manually or through an ESP32 Multi Contact therefore suppress a duplicate automatic start while they are active, while the next valid Shelly position remains the authoritative state.

+OSPy retains the last Run-Now program object after its final interval has ended.
+The plug-in checks the real final interval deadline, releases that completed object and continues its own queue.
+Temperature shading and strong-wind protection can consequently alternate repeatedly without restarting OSPy.

 * Check Use Control: Enables or disables the plugin.